GoGoKo699/Hopf-ansatz/README.md

 The code generates synthetic VQE and metrology-inspired optimization traces, runs seed-aware diagnostics, produces GitHub-facing comparison plots, and includes standalone safeguards for the Hopf CNOT-count formulas and Qibo layerwise gradient-access circuits.

 Full generated CSV datasets are intentionally not tracked in GitHub because they are large derived artifacts.
 They can be regenerated from deterministic scripts; see `REPRODUCIBILITY.md`.
-Included diagnostic text files, the paper PDF, and the Qibo toy-circuit panel `VQE_qibo.png` are release artifacts; the diagnostics can be regenerated after regenerating the CSVs, and the panel can be regenerated from `VQE_qibo.py`.
+The included `VQE_qibo.png` panel is a small release artifact and can be regenerated from `VQE_qibo.py`.
+Diagnostic text files and full data files are generated locally and are ignored by default.

 ## Repository contents